akseidel/pywordletool/worddata/wordlist_log.md

 * doxed, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * fogie, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * hiree, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
+* hoagy, Was a Wordlebot added word, but then later removed.
+Edited here 01/25/24
 * jerry, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * odeum, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * psyop, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24